Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python uses dynamic typing and a combination of reference counting and a cycle-detecting garbage collector for memory management.[81]
 It uses dynamic name resolution (late binding), which binds method and variable names during program execution.

+Python's design offers some support for functional programming in the Lisp tradition.
+It has filter,mapandreduce functions; list comprehensions, dictionaries, sets, and generator expressions.[82]
+The standard library has two modules (itertools and functools) that implement functional tools borrowed from Haskell and Standard ML.[83]